Estado Novo (Portugal)

-Although Portugal was a dictatorial country, it pursued economic policies aligned with those of democratic and developed nations.
+Under the Estado Novo, Portugal pursued economic policies aligned with those of the Western Bloc.
 The first steps toward economic integration began in 1948 when Portugal joined the Marshall Plan, and subsequently became a founding member of the Organisation for European Economic Co-operation (OEEC).
 In 1960, Portugal joined the European Free Trade Association (EFTA), which allowed the country to integrate its industries with European markets while protecting its agriculture and fisheries, where it could not compete with Northern European nations.
 Portugal also expanded its economic ties globally by joining the General Agreement on Tariffs and Trade (GATT) in 1962.
 Under Marcelo Caetano, who replaced an ageing Salazar as prime minister in 1968, the country continued to liberalise its economy and advance European integration.
 This effort culminated in the signing of a free trade agreement with the European Economic Community (EEC) in 1972.
 When Portugal, under the Third Portuguese Republic, finally joined the EEC in 1986, most trade barriers with the rest of Western Europe had already been dismantled by the Estado Novo, with the exception of those relating to agricultural goods and fisheries and, more importantly, trade with Spain.

 On the political front, Portugal was a founding member of the North Atlantic Treaty Organization (NATO) in 1949, and joined the United Nations (UN) in 1955.
-From 1950 until Salazar's death in 1970, Portugal saw its GDP per capita increase at an annual average rate of 5.7 per cent, leading to significant economic convergence with wealthier Western European nations.
-Despite this remarkable economic growth, by the fall of the Estado Novo in 1974, Portugal still had the lowest per capita income and the lowest literacy rate in Western Europe.
+From 1950 until 1970, Portugal saw its GDP per capita increase at an annual average rate of 5.7 per cent, leading to significant economic convergence with wealthier Western European nations.
+Despite this economic growth, by the fall of the Estado Novo in 1974, Portugal still had the lowest per capita income and the lowest literacy rate in Western Europe.
 However, this economic convergence slowed or even reversed after the end of the Estado Novo, as political and economic instability in the post-1974 period hampered further progress.
-On 25 April 1974, the Carnation Revolution in Lisbon, a military coup organised by left-wing Portuguese military officers—the Armed Forces Movement (MFA)—led to the end of the Estado Novo.
+On 25 April 1974, the Carnation Revolution in Lisbon, a military coup organised by left-wing Portuguese military officers of the Armed Forces Movement (MFA)—led to the end of the Estado Novo.